Khader-1/DB-II-Project/README.md

 ### Project Description:

-Create an application University registration system, Using PL/SQL, the different data of students is manipulated as per different requirement.
+Create an application for University registration system, Using PL/SQL, the different data of students is manipulated as per different requirement.
 The data is allowed to be added and deleted from the tables.